Information for Patients

 Discuss the implications of a personal / family history of cancer

 What happens when you get my referral?

 Appointments are arranged for you after a referral from your GP or specialist.
 Your referral will be triaged to see either a clinical geneticist or a genetic counsellor depending on the nature of the problem in the family.

 If your referral meets our criteria for an appointment you will be added to the waiting list for your area.
 As we may not be visiting your area for some time, you have the option to be seen in one of the main centres (Auckland, Wellington, Christchurch) if you wish to be seen sooner and are willing to travel.

-Some referrals will be dealt with by written response or phone appointment rather than a face to face appointment.
+Some referrals will be managed with a written response rather than an appointment.